magcox5/climate_change_2038/README.md

 * Population -  increased population results in increased energy consumption and fossil fuel burning, which would lead to higher CO2 levels.

 Effects of Climate Change:
 * Temperatures - increasing - leads to more extreme weather events and melting of sea ice, which leads to:

-* Sea Level - Sea Level is constantly ranging as it is affected by tidal changes.
+* Sea Level - Sea Level is difficult to measure due to tidal changes.
 Satellite sensors are used to measure the global mean sea level.
-Overall sea level rising causes coastal flooding resulting in islands to be submerged, consequently causing displacements of population therefore it is an important dataset to monitor.
+Overall sea level rising causes coastal flooding, resulting in islands to be submerged and population displacement.
+Therefore sea level rise is an important dataset to monitor.

 ### Analysis: